BIGJRA/BIGJRA.github.io/rejuv.md

     -   Roost

-This battle isn’t really meant to be hard, and once Bellossom and Ludicolo are taken out, a good Rock Slide can clean up his whole team.
+This battle isn't really meant to be hard, and once Bellossom and Ludicolo are taken out, a good Rock Slide can clean up his whole team.
 You can do it!
 Get the *Sky Relic.*

 Accept the fast travel.
-Talk to Rorim B, and he’ll take you to the Secret Shore.
+Talk to Rorim B, and he'll take you to the Secret Shore.

 Secret Shore